 Is it really true?
 Can menopause cause memory loss, or is mental-pause just in my head?

-Issues with memory are almost always included in the list of menopause symptoms.
+Issues with memory loss are almost always included in the list of menopause symptoms.
 The brain, like any other organ, ages.
 So maybe when a woman begins realizing that her memory isn’t quite what it used to be, perhaps this is simply because she’s getting older—and that menopause isn’t the only factor.

 The brain does shrink with age, and it can’t be said enough: Exercise and good nutrition help prevent brain shrinkage.
 There are many things potentially going on when it comes to preserving—or losing—sharp memory abilities.

-Cognitive difficulties may relate to the ability to absorb and store new information and then use it, as well as verbal and numerical memory (e.g., memorizing a new phone number), and recalling items off of a mentally constructed list (such as for grocery shopping).
+Cognitive difficulties may relate to the ability to absorb and store new information and then use it, as well as verbal and numerical memory (e.g., memorizing a new phone number), and recall items off of a mentally constructed list (such as for grocery shopping).
 So it isn’t just about forgetting where you parked your car.
 OK, so that’s why I count my fingers for my four items I need at the store and promptly have no idea what I’m supposed to buy after I walk in the door.
 Whew, at least there’s a reason other than the whiskey!

 Understandably, new-onset cognitive challenges would be a source of depression and trouble sleeping.
 Dr. Weber speculates that hormonal fluctuations “could play a role” in memory issues, but no definitive link was found.

-The hippo-campus and frontal cortex of the brain enable us to absorb new data, process and retain it and make use of it.
+The hippocampus and frontal cortex of the brain enable us to absorb new data, process and retain it and make use of it.
 It’s no coincidence that these regions are full of estrogen receptors!

 Dr. Weber also says that the memory problems of menopause “are normal and, in all likelihood, temporary.”